-In summary, as Ceylan Tok (2018, p.
-104) states, "Orban has managed to divide the political arena into the 'pro-national' and 'anti-national' fields and present any opposition to the migration policies of the government as 'anti-national' or 'pro-foreigner'".
-Jobbik supported these policies, while the divided left barely raised its voice against it.
+As Ceylan Tok (2018) summarizes, Orban and Fidesz managed to turn the issue of immigration into a pro-national and anti-national debate, where the opposition was presented as proforeigner.
+Jobbik supported Fidesz's anti-immigration policies, while the divided left barely raised its voice against it.

 In 2018, Fidesz once again won the elections and gained a constitutional majority in the national assembly.
 During their campaign, Fidesz concentrated on anti-migration slogans while connecting anti-immigration to other "external threats" against Hungarian sovereignty, mainly the European Union and George Soros.
-After the elections, "the Hungarian Parliament passed amendments to the law described by Fidesz as the "stop Soros" package, which introduced a number of restrictions on non-governmental organizations, and the amendment of the penal code now states that "unlawful help for immigrants" is punishable by up to one year in prison" (Kubas - Czyz, 2018, p.
-61)
+After the elections, Fidesz passed amendments to the "stop Soros" package, punishing "unlawful help for immigrants" by up to one year in prison.
+(Kubas - Czyz, 2018)